Topological horseshoes for surface homeomorphisms: Birkhoff Recurrence classes and recurrent points of homeomorphisms of with no topological horseshoe

 We say that a transitive set $\Lambda$ is {\it of irrational type} if $\Lambda=\omega(z)$ for some recurrent point $z$ of irrational type.
 In particular $\Lambda$ is contained in the Birkhoff recurrence class of $z$.
 Let us now restate Proposition \ref{prmain:transitivesetsgeneralcase} from the introduction.

 \begin{proposition} Let $f:\S^2\to\S^2$ be an orientation preserving homeomorphism with no horseshoe and $\Lambda$ a closed and invariant transitive set.
-Then: \begin{enumerate} \item either $\Lambda$ is a periodic orbit; \item or $f$ is topologically infinitely renormalizable over $\Lambda$; \item or $\Lambda$ is of irrational type. \end{enumerate} Furthermore, if the second possibility holds, then $f$ has periodic points of arbitrarily large prime periods. \end{proposition} \begin{proof} If the recurrent points in $\Lambda$ all are periodic, we are in case 1.
-If $\Lambda$ has a recurrent point of rational type then, by Proposition \ref{prop:rational} we are in case 2.
-If $\Lambda$ has a recurrent point of irrational type then by Proposition \ref{prop:irrational} we are in case 3. \end{proof}
+Then: \begin{enumerate} \item either $\Lambda$ is a periodic orbit; \item or $f$ is topologically infinitely renormalizable over $\Lambda$; \item or $\Lambda$ is of irrational type. \end{enumerate} Furthermore, if the second possibility holds, then $f$ has periodic points of arbitrarily large prime periods. \end{proposition} \begin{proof} Pick $z$ in $\Lambda$ such that $\omega(z)=\Lambda$, which exists since $\Lambda$ is transitive.
+If $z$ is periodic, we are in case 1.
+If $z$ is a point of rational type then, by Proposition \ref{prop:rational}, we are in case 2.
+If $z$ is a point of irrational type then by Proposition \ref{prop:irrational} we are in case 3. \end{proof}

 We also obtain directly a proof of Corollary \ref{crmain:transitivewithperiodicorbit} of the introduction as, if the second possibility in Proposition \ref{pr:transitivesetsgeneralcase} holds, then $\Lambda$ does not contain any periodic point, and if $\Lambda$ is of irrational type and contains two distinct periodic orbits, then applying Corollary \ref{co: B.classes} one may deduce that $f$ is a irrational pseudo-rotation.